 Governing Body Welcome

-My name is Mark Egelton and, as Chairman of the School’s Governing Body [from July 2015], welcome to this section of the school website : its aim is to provide information about the Governors and to keep you up-to-date about the work that we’re doing.
+My name is Mark Egelton and, as Chair of the School’s Governing Body, I would like to welcome you to this section of the school website : its aim is to provide information about the Governors and to keep you up-to-date about the work that we’re doing.

 The Governing Body has various legal duties, including helping to set the School’s strategic direction, together with supporting objectives and policies approving how the School’s budget is spent reviewing the progress made in attempting to meet these objectives.